Branding

 Phase 2: Brand Voice (Before Visual Identity — Cost: $0–$500)

-How does your brand talk?
-This is often skipped entirely, which is why most startup websites sound identical — vaguely inspirational, slightly corporate, and completely forgettable.
+How does your brand communicate?
+This phase is often skipped entirely, which is why most startup websites sound identical — vaguely inspirational, slightly corporate, and completely forgettable.

 Define your tone on a spectrum.
 Formal or casual?
 Technical or accessible?
 Serious or playful?
 Bold or understated?
 Pick where you land and document it.